atom-morgan/atom-morgan.github.io/blog/2018-07-19-dom-manipulation.md

 layout: post
 tag: [tutorial, cc]
 excerpt: >-
-  In this tutorial we're going to begin making our programs a bit more web-like.
-Up until this point we've been writing JavaScript and logging the results of our programs to a terminal or browser console using console.log().
-Now we're going to begin working with HTML to add some interactivity to our programs with a UI.
+  In this tutorial we're going to begin working with HTML to add some interactivity to our programs with a UI.
 image: '/images/dom-manipulation/tutorial-cover.png'
 thumb_image: '/images/dom-manipulation/tutorial-cover.png'
 ---